Axway/amplify-central/content/en/docs/manage_document_library/_index.md

 * Upload existing documents into the library
 * Create Markdown documents
 * Use external documentation links
-* create documentation template
+* Create documentation template

 {{< alert title="Note" color="primary" >}}
-Document Library is only available if you have the "Public Marketplace" entitlement and a number of marketplaces > 0.
+Document Library is only available if you have the "Public Marketplace" entitlement and more than one marketplaces configured.
 Refer to [your entitlement](https://platform.axway.com/org) and your commercial representative for further help.
 {{< /alert >}}

 ## Related topics